Mohamed-Adel17/ITI-GraduationProject-CareerRoute/Documents/contracts/User-Profile-Endpoints.md

 - [ ] Update profile with partial data (only some fields)
 - [ ] Update profile without token (should return 401)
 - [ ] Attempt to change email via update (should be ignored)
+- [ ] Verify careerInterests are NOT updated via this endpoint (use Skills endpoint)

 ### DELETE /api/users/me
 - [ ] Delete own account with valid token